Vertex Sparsifiers: New Results from Old Techniques: Applications

 \subsection{Steiner Graph Bisection}

 In this problem, we are given a value $k'$ and want to find a bipartition $(A, V\setminus A)$ of the graph such that $|A \cap K| = k'$, and that minimizes the cost of edges cut by the bipartition.
-The approach of R\"acke, which embeds the graph $G$ into a random tree and finds the best $(k', k-k')$ bipartition on that, gives us an $O(\log k)$ algorithm for this partitioning problem.
+We use Theorem~\ref{thm:cong-restate} to embed the graph into a random tree losing an $O(\log k)$ factor.
+On this tree we use the approach of R\"acke~\cite{R08} to find the best $(k', k-k')$ bipartition on that.
+This gives us an $O(\log k)$ algorithm for this partitioning problem.